Murugesan Sinnandavar

-Datuk Murugesan Sinandavar (born 12 December 1967) is a social activist in the state of Selangor.
+Murugesan Sinandavar (born 12 December 1967) is a social activist in the state of Selangor.
 He is an Advocate & Solicitor, High Court of Malaya by profession and has his own firm Messrs.
 MurugesanSinnandavar & Associates in Klang, Selangor.

 Personal life

-Murugesan is happily married to Thilaga Kaliaperumal a lawyer by profession.
-The couple has 3 children Vhimall (23 years old), Dhaanyaa (18 years old) and Tharini (15 years old) (2016).
+Murugesan is married to Thilaga Kaliaperumal, a lawyer by profession.
+The couple have 3 children Vhimall (23 years old), Dhaanyaa (18 years old) and Tharini (15 years old) (2016).

 Education

 Murugesan studied in Sekolah Rendah Kebangsaan Simpang Lima, Klang, and continued his secondary education in Sekolah Menengah La Salle and Sekolah Tengku Ampuan Rahimah also in Kelang.
 Later, he went to the Holborn Law Tutors in London to read law and obtained the London Law Tutor (LLB.Hons) in the year 1990.
 In 1991, Datuk Murugesan came back to Malaysia and took the Certificate in Legal Practice test at the University of Malaya, Kuala Lumpur.
 After obtaining a distinction in his Certificate of Legal Practice test, he read in chambers of Datuk L. Rekhraj (a judge in the High Court of Malaya) in the firm Messrs.
 Syarikat K.L.
 Rekhraj, Kuala Lumpur from October 1991 to September 1992.9 Months later, he was admitted to the Malaysian Bar.

 Datuk Murugesan then read and successfully passed Masters of Law (LL.M) while attending University of Malaya in 1999.